About G.S. Nair

-- Disappointment can be turned to an appointment with God.
+- Disappointment can be turned into an appointment with God.

 - Your decision on spiritual matters must be based on the Word of God, not on your logical reasoning.

-- Your logic may lead you to a wrong direction––Jonah is a good example.
+- Your logic may lead you in the wrong direction––Jonah is a good example.

 - Don’t ever take any counsel from a backslider.